RosettaCommons/documentation/RosettaAntibodyDesign.md

 # Options:
 ## -numbering_scheme
+default: Chothia_Scheme

-Chothia_Scheme default: Acceptable options are: Options are: Chothia_Scheme, Enhanced_Chothia_Scheme, AHO_Scheme, IMGT_Scheme.
+Acceptable options are: Chothia_Scheme, Enhanced_Chothia_Scheme, AHO_Scheme, IMGT_Scheme.
 Kabat_Scheme is also accepted, but not fully supported due to H1 numbering conventions.
 Use Kabat_Scheme with caution.',

 # Post-analysis: